redis/redis-doc/docs/manual/programmability/lua-api.md

 Finally, before returning, it deletes the temporary key that stores the intersection of the two source sets.

 In this case, only the new set with its five randomly-chosen elements needs to be replicated.
-Replicating the `SUNIONSTORE` command and the `DEL'ition` of the temporary key is unnecessary and wasteful.
+Replicating the `SUNIONSTORE` command and the `DEL`ition of the temporary key is unnecessary and wasteful.

 The `redis.set_repl()` function instructs the server how to treat subsequent write commands in terms of replication.
 It accepts a single input argument that only be one of the following: